 If you fit either of those parameters, any of the mattresses on our list should work for you!
 Before you can start shopping, though, we have to look at some mattress basics.

-Choosing a Mattress for Heavy Side Sleepers in Canada: The Basics
+How to Choose a Mattress for Heavy Side Sleepers in Canada

 Though heavy side sleepers need specific types of mattresses, it’s important to evaluate all of your options.
 Here are some of the most important features to look for.